jh1993/UnderusedOptions/README.txt

 Magic Missile:
 - The bolt upgrades are no longer mutually exclusive.
 All of them will apply simultaneously if the target has the appropriate tags.
-- Slaughter Bolt cost increased to 6 SP, but now also works on nature units, and still deals arcane damage in addition to the new damage types.
+- Slaughter Bolt now also works on nature units, and now deals full arcane damage plus 2/3 dark, poison, and physical damage.
 - Disruption Bolt now still deals arcane damage in addition to the new damage types.

 Poison Sting: